kuhlaid/carrboro-composting/README.md

 `git clone --config core.autocrlf=false https://github.com/kuhlaid/carrrboro-composting`

+## Node install using Yarn

+`fnm install 22` # to install Node version 22 (to uninstall use `fnm uninstall 22`) Once Node is installed we need to enable Yarn using `corepack enable yarn`.
+See https://nodejs.org/en/download/ for additional instructions.

 Use `yarn install` to install the node modules defined in the package.json file.

 Then use `yarn build` to check everything builds correctly and then `yarn run serve` to see how the new site looks and navigates.